syncfusion-content/blazor-docs/blazor/gantt-chart/template-pdf-export.md

 ## Exporting with column template

-The PDF export functionality allows exporting Grid columns that include images, background color, and custom text to a PDF document using the [PdfQueryCellInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfQueryCellInfo) event.
+The PDF export functionality allows exporting Gantt columns that include images, background color, and custom text to a PDF document using the [PdfQueryCellInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfQueryCellInfo) event.

 In the following sample, custom text and different cell background colors are exported to PDF using the `Font` and `FillBackgroundColor` properties in the `PdfQueryCellInfo` event.